Ushering in the Future of NK-cell Therapy

 Our technology builds on decades of fundamental research to lead today’s field of NK-cell therapy.
-Our unique nanoparticle processing technology enables improved and sustained growth of high-dose NK cells that have a broad repertoire of “killer” anti-cancer functions, creating an immuno-oncology platform with the potential to address some of today’s most difficult cancers.
-(The NK-cell technology platform)
+Our unique particle processing technology enables improved and sustained growth of high-dose NK cells that have a broad repertoire of “killer”anti-cancer functions, creating an immuno-oncology platform with the potential to address some of today’s most difficult cancers.

 Clinical studies have shown that high doses of NK cells infused as an adoptive immunotherapy can reduce residual disease and strengthen the body’s ability to fight cancer.8–10

 1.Chiossone L, et al, Natural killer cells and other innate lymphoid cells in cancer.
 Nat Reviews 18; 671-688 (2018)

 4. Bottcher, J. P. et al. NK cells stimulate recruitment of cDC1 into the tumor microenvironment promoting cancer immune control.
 Cell 172, 1022–1037 (2018).

 5. Pallmer, K. & Oxenius, A. Recognition and regulation of T cells by NK cells.
 Front.
 Immunol.
 7, 251 (2016).